fxi/AccessMod_r.walk/README.md

 The speed map should be reclassed in three main categories, depending of the mode of transportation :

 - 1000 : walking  (tobler's hiking formula)
-- 2000 : bicycling (kreuzotter formula.
-Takes in account elevation, air resistance, weight... and much more)
+- 2000 : bicycling (formula from js app found on http://bikecalculator.com/wattsMetric.html)
 - 3000 : other (not influenced by the slope)

 For each class, the base speed on flat surface is added to each categories.
 E.g.